Looking for HR metrics dashboard examples? Keep on reading.

 The employee careers dashboard is another popular tool for HR professionals.
 It is an HR dashboard template that helps managers track the career paths of their staff members.

-With this tool, you can have a clear idea of who’s working for your company.
-This tool is one of the key performance indicators that work by allowing the HR department to monitor the performance of different units within your organization.
+This tool gives you a clear idea of who’s working for your company.
+It is one of the key performance indicators that allows the HR department to monitor the performance of different units within your organization.

-As part of your employee careers dashboard, you will also find out which positions are vacant.
-You can use this data to determine whether there is room for growth within your company.
+As part of your employee careers dashboard, you will also find out which vacant positions.
+You can use this data to determine whether your company has room for growth.
 Another benefit of this tool is that it allows you to keep tabs on what skills your staff members lack.
-If they’re looking for training courses, you can ensure that your company provides these opportunities to its workers.
+If they’re looking for training courses, you can ensure your company provides these opportunities to its workers.

 What are the Most Common HR Metrics You Must Consider?